opentelekomcloud/docs-next/docs/blueprints/by-industry/retail/brodos-open-telekom-cloud.md

 # Omnichannel Platform by brodos.net

-With the help of resources from the Open Telekom Cloud, [brodos.net](#about-brodosnet) is now in a position to meet every customer request spontaneously, because the container-based platform can now be scaled spontaneously in a matter of minutes.
+With the help of resources from the T Cloud Public, [brodos.net](#about-brodosnet) is now in a position to meet every customer request spontaneously, because the container-based platform can now be scaled spontaneously in a matter of minutes.
 According to the company, brodos.net was able to increase the performance of its systems by around 40 percent.
-The availability of the Open Telekom Cloud is 99.95 percent.
+The availability of the T Cloud Public is 99.95 percent.

 “*The most important criterion for us, however, is the trust that both we and our customers have in the platform,*” says Managing Director Udo Latino. “*We process sensitive customer data.
 It is therefore essential for us to use an IT platform that leaves no questions unanswered.
 With Telekom's public cloud solution, we are on the safe side in every respect.*”

 As a result, brodos.net is now prepared for any growth.
 The omnichannel platform is increasingly establishing itself on the market.
-More than 1,000 customers from various industries such as telecommunications, fashion, furniture, bikes and electronics are currently using brodos.net to access the omnichannel platform from the Open Telekom Cloud. “*Next, we will expand our platform to other industries and then, in a second step, to other European markets,*“ says Dingermann. “*With the scalable cloud resources we use, nothing stands in the way of further expansion.*”
+More than 1,000 customers from various industries such as telecommunications, fashion, furniture, bikes and electronics are currently using brodos.net to access the omnichannel platform from the T Cloud Public. “*Next, we will expand our platform to other industries and then, in a second step, to other European markets,*“ says Dingermann. “*With the scalable cloud resources we use, nothing stands in the way of further expansion.*”

 ## Customer Benefits